QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 As a final demonstration, consider calculating the full evolution of the :math:`ψ(t)` Markov chain.
 For the constant :math:`Q'` matrix, the solution to this system of equations is :math:`\psi(t) = \exp(Q') \psi(0)`

-Matrix-free Krylov methods using a technique called `exponential integration <https://en.wikipedia.org/wiki/Exponential_integrator>`_ can solve this for high dimensional problems.
+Matrix-free Krylov methods using a technique called `exponential integration <https://en.wikipedia.org/wiki/Exponential_integrator>`_ can solve this for high-dimensional problems.

-For this, we can setup a ``MatrixFreeOperator`` for our ``Q_T_mul!`` function (equivalent to the ``LinearMap``, but with some additional requirements for the ODE solver) and use the `LinearExponential <http://docs.juliadiffeq.org/latest/solvers/ode_solve.html#Exponential-Methods-for-Linear-and-Affine-Problems-1>`_ time-stepping method.
+For this, we can set up a ``MatrixFreeOperator`` for our ``Q_T_mul!`` function (equivalent to the ``LinearMap``, but with some additional requirements for the ODE solver) and use the `LinearExponential <http://docs.juliadiffeq.org/latest/solvers/ode_solve.html#Exponential-Methods-for-Linear-and-Affine-Problems-1>`_ time-stepping method.

 .. code-block:: julia